-College of Accountancy (COA) representative Jesser Anjelo Mayos took second runner-up the spot, as well as the Best in Production Number, Best in Talent awards.
+College of Accountancy (COA) representative Jesser Anjelo Mayos took the second runner-up spot, as well as the Best in Production Number, and Best in Talent awards.

-Timatim from Iones the College of Teacher Education (CTE) earned the third runner-up sash, Mr. Congeniality, King of the Ramp, and People's Choice awards.
+Jones Timatim from the College of Teacher Education (CTE) earned the third runner-up sash, Mr. Congeniality, King of the Ramp, and People's Choice awards.

-Meanwhile, Marvin John Enrique from the College of Criminal Justice Education (CCIE) took the fourth runner-up award including the Mr. Popularity and Best in Professional Attire awards.
+Meanwhile, Marvin John Enrique from the College of Criminal Justice Education (CCJE) took the fourth runner-up award including the Mr. Popularity and Best in Professional Attire awards.

-College Business Education and Administration (CBEA) bet Mark Janzent Segundo got the Mr. Courage award while Connell Botangen of the College of Social Work (CSW) bagged the Part of Ambassadors and Mr. CCDC Love awards.
+College of Business Education and Administration (CBEA) bet Mark Janzent Segundo got the Mr. Courage award while Connell Botangen of the College of Social Work (CSW) bagged the Part of Ambassadors and Mr. CCDC Love awards.

-Jerson Thomas. bannering the Reserved Training Officer's Corps (ROTC), was the Mr. Winsome Smile and Mr. CCDC Hope awardee.
+Jerson Thomas, bannering the Reserved Officer's Training Corps (ROTC), was the Mr. Winsome Smile and Mr. CCDC Hope awardee.

-On the distaff side, CSW's Venus Belao got the first runner-up as well as the Ms. Wit and Part or Ambassadors awards
+On the distaff side, CSW's Venus Belao got the first runner-up as well as the Ms. Wit and Part or Ambassadors awards.

-On the other hand, Sherilyn Zaparita from ROTC
+On the other hand, Sherilyn Zaparita from ROTC Continue on P11